EOFY offer

 How to prepare a trial balance

 Preparing a trial balance confirms your books are mathematically correct.
-You can use accounting software like Xero to automate this process, but understanding the steps helps you stay in control.
+You can use accounting software like Xero to automate this process, but understanding the manual steps helps you stay in control of your finances.

-Follow these steps to prepare a trial balance:
+Follow these six steps to prepare a trial balance:

-1. List all general ledger accounts and their balances for the accounting period
+1. List all general ledger accounts and their closing balances for the accounting period.

-4. Add up all numbers in the debit column
+4. Add up all the amounts in the debit column.

 Common trial balance errors